newnes/Comparative-Pivot-Point-Models/README.md

 ### Objective:

-The objective of this script is to conduct a comparative analysis between several public pivot point models, such as Fibonacci, Camarilla, Floor, Woodies, Demark, Gann Angle, and Murrey Math Lines, contrasting them with a proprietary model named 'Mendez (JiFS)'.
+The objective of this script is to conduct a comparative analysis between several public pivot point models, such as Fibonacci, Camarilla, Floor, Woodies, Demark, Gann Angle, and Murrey Math Lines, contrasting them with a proprietary model named 'Mendez (JIFD)'.

 This analysis aims to determine the accuracy, proximity, and frequency with which these models predict essential support and resistance levels.
 Specifically, the analysis focuses on how these models align with the index of the candlestick that has the highest price of the session (max-peak) and its corresponding OHLC values.